XTLS/Xray-install/README.md

 - If you have scripts to automatically update these files, please adjust them accordingly
 - Regular users can ignore this change

-#### Watchdog: Xray process will now automatically restart indefinitely (every 2 seconds) upon panic
+#### Watchdog: Xray process will now automatically restart indefinitely (every 5 seconds) upon panic, unless it panic 3 times in 10 minutes

 - Advanced users no longer need to manually modify `/etc/init.d/xray` or write custom daemon scripts
 - Regular users can ignore this change